daikiminaki/Hospital_Readmission_Analysis_Project/README.md

 # Hospital_Readmission_Analysis_Project
+*Critique a preliminary analysis of readmissions data and recommendations for reducing the readmissions rate.

+#### Language: Python

+### Problem
+In October 2012, the US government's Center for Medicare and Medicaid Services (CMS) began reducing Medicare payments for Inpatient Prospective Payment System hospitals with excess readmissions.
+Excess readmissions are measured by a ratio, by dividing a hospital’s number of “predicted” 30-day readmissions for heart attack, heart failure, and pneumonia by the number that would be “expected,” based on an average hospital with similar patients.
+A ratio greater than 1 indicates excess readmissions.

+### Approach
-*Critique a preliminary analysis of readmissions data and recommendations (provided below) for reducing the readmissions rate.
+1. Critique a preliminary analysis of readmissions data and recommendations (provided below) for reducing the readmissions rate
+2. Construct a statistically sound analysis and make recommendations of your own